P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

-There results for the clustering problems are also interesting.
-The $P$-split formulations seem particularly well suited for this type of problems, and clearly outperform both the convex hull and big-M in terms of computational time.
-For these problems, the fully split $P$-split formulation, \ie $|\mathcal{I}_s|=1$, has the same number of variables as the extended convex hull formulation.
-But, as these problems have nonlinear constraints in the disjuncts, the fully split formulation will not necessarily be as strong as the convex hull.
-However, as the $P$-split formulation effectively linearizes the disjunctions, we end up with different types of constraints.
-To express the convex hull, we need rotated second order cone constraints, while the $P$-split formulation is represented through linear and convex quadratic constraints.
+The results for the clustering problems are quite interesting.
+The $P$-split formulations seem particularly well-suited for this class of problems and clearly outperform both the convex hull and big-M formulations in terms of computational time.
+For these problems, the $n$-split formulation, \ie $|\mathcal{I}_s|=1$, has the same number of variables as the extended convex hull formulation.
+But, as these problems have nonlinear constraints in the disjuncts, the $n$-split formulation will not necessarily be as strong as the convex hull.
+However, as the $n$-split formulation effectively linearizes the disjunctions, we end up with simpler constraints.
+Specifically, to express the convex hull, we need rotated second-order cone constraints, while the $n$-split formulation is represented through linear and convex quadratic constraints.

+For the tasks of optimizing the NNs, we did not include the convex hull or $n$-split formulations as these were computationally intractable.
+Even for the smallest NNs, the $n$-split and convex hull formulations became difficult to handle (it took over 5 minutes to get past the root node).
+The result that the convex hull formulation for NNs can be computationally inefficient, or even intractable, aligns well with prior observations \cite{anderson2020strong}.